niplav/site/about.md

 ### Content

 This website contains texts on different topics, ranging from programming over philosophy to discussions of odd social behavior, as well as translations, transcriptions, music recordings and programming projects.
 It follows the idea of [Long Content](https://www.gwern.net/About#long-content): pages that are continually getting refined and updated, never quite completely finished, but approaching stability.
-This allows for "perpetual drafts", along with continuous improvement (similar to a wiki, but mainly edited by one person).
+This allows for "perpetual drafts", along with continuous improvement (similar to a wiki, but mainly edited by one person)
 This is inspired by the idea of Long Content, produced under the motto

 > Think [Less Wrong](https://www.lesswrong.com), act [Long Now](https://en.wikipedia.org/wiki/Long_Now_Foundation) and [Suck Less](https://suckless.org).